 Join us for our spectacular final dance celebration, the exciting culmination of eleven weeks of dance lessons all leading up to one unforgettable evening.
 Come dressed in your favorite decade’s best and step into a night filled with rhythm, style, and community spirit.

-Enjoy a live professional dance showcase and a lively community dance featuring music from the past 100 years.
-The evening also includes a relaxed social hour, historical displays, refreshments, and a photographer on site to capture the memories.
+Enjoy live professional dance demonstrations and a lively community dance featuring music from the past 100 years.
+The evening also includes an official pre-party at Mill Valley Kitchen, a relaxed social hour with cocktails and drinks by Bebap Korean Eats, historical displays, refreshments, and a photographer on site from DM Creative, LLC, to take portraits.
 Whether you’re dancing, watching, or simply enjoying the atmosphere, this celebration is the perfect finale to our shared dance journey.

 Finale only: $15 members / $25 non-members